TheFifthPostulate/evidence-geometry/README.md

 A case might produce:
 d_dist = -0.3
 proj = +0.7
-E_pos = moderate

 Interpretation:

 - globally closer to the benign population
 - but drifting toward pathological structure
-- with partial activation of disease-related feature bundles

 Such cases are natural candidates for **review triage** rather than automated classification.